 /builds/openshift-paas

-// where I learned reliability
+// where the reliability pattern came from

 > The same principles that make infrastructure boring make AI reliable.